 Much of your experience with programming in this course will be through weekly labs, which will comprise 25% of your final grade.
 Lab attendance is required.
-Labs take place in the Snoddy Computer Lab, in the Bailey Library.
-Each lab will be assigned at the start of the lab period on Monday at 1pm (though many may be posted earlier if you want to get a head start), with time allocated to work on the assignment during the scheduled lab period, and will typically be due in one week, before the start of the next lab.
+Each lab will be assigned at the start of the lab period on Tuesday at 1pm (though many may be posted earlier if you want to get a head start), with time allocated to work on the assignment during the scheduled lab period, and will typically be due in one week, before the start of the next lab.

 On these labs, you may work with a partner on the lab assignments if you choose.
 Their name must be listed on any code you hand in as joint work.
-A partnership need only turn in a single copy of the assignment.
+A partnership should only turn in a single copy of the assignment.
 If students working as partners wish to turn in a lab late, both students must use a late day.